Quirky, characterful house museums in London

 Dennis Severs House

-Each room is a time capsule: bread baking in the kitchen, supper half-eaten in the dining room, creaking floorboards above.
-You're asked to remain silent as you wander, letting the atmosphere do the storytelling.
-It’s especially magical by candlelight in winter, when the house glows with festive detail.
+You're asked to remain silent as you move through, which adds enormously to the atmosphere.
+Bread baking in the kitchen, supper half-eaten in the dining room, creaking floorboards above.
+The house uses candlelight, sound, and scent to pull you into its fiction.
+It's especially magical by candlelight in winter, when the rooms glow with festive detail.

 Apsley House